andyken/android-ormlite-rawsql-generator/README.md

 ## Installation

+- in Android Studio: go to `Preferences → Plugins → Browse repositories` and search for `OrmliteRawSqlGenerator`

+_or_

-- [download it](https://github.com/andyken/android-ormlite-rawsql-generator/blob/master/RawSqlGenerator.jar) and install via `Preferences → Plugins → Install plugin from disk`
+- [download it](https://plugins.jetbrains.com/androidstudio/plugin/9454-ormliterawsqlgenerator) and install via `Preferences → Plugins → Install plugin from disk`

 ## Usage